jared-jewitt/backend-booster-apollo-graphql-postgresql/README.md

 ## Environment Variables

 Please note the [.env.development](.env.development) and [.env.test](.env.test) files.
-These values should only be used for running the app locally (which is why they're committed to git).
-If you are deploying this app, it is expected you use a `.env.production` file (git ignored), or specify env vars on the hosted server.
+These values are only used when running the app locally (which is why they're committed to git).
+If you are deploying this app, it is expected you use a `.env.production` file (which is git ignored), or specify env vars on the hosted server.
+The package [Custom-Env](https://www.npmjs.com/package/custom-env) is being used to determine which env file loads based on the `NODE_ENV`.

 ## License